Flushing Water Systems FAQs

-The CDC is offering guidance with eight recommendations that include: developing a comprehensive water management program; making sure your water heater is properly maintained and the temperature correctly set; cleaning all decorative features such as waterfalls or fountains; ensuring hot tubs and spas are safe for use; cleaning safety equipment such as eye wash stations and safety showers; checking with your local utility to request a water quality check; and flushing your building’s water system.
+The CDC is offering guidance with eight recommendations.
+These include developing a comprehensive water management program and making sure your water heater is properly maintained and the temperature correctly set.
+You should also clean all decorative features such as waterfalls or fountains and make sure hot tubs and spas are safe for use.
+Don't forget to clean eye wash stations, showers, and other safety equipment.
+You can contact your local utility to request a water quality check and ask for more information about flushing your building’s water system.

 What makes up a building’s water system?